akamai/hface/docs/intro.rst

 hface is not a replacement for Requests_, httpx_, or urllib3_.
-These libraries offer a nice interface for day-to-day use, with many high-level functionality that if out of scope of hface.
+These libraries offer a nice interface for day-to-day use, with many high-level functionalities that are out of scope of hface.

 If hface becomes stable enough, it should be possible to build something like the mentioned libraries on top of hface.